 - Sheraton Orlando Buena Vista Resort

-- Fairfield Inn and Suites Orlando Lake Buena Vista 5 nights for 95,000 Marriott Bonvoy
+- Fairfield Inn and Suites Orlando Lake Buena Vista

 - Delta Hotels Lake Buena Vista

 - TownePlace Suites Orlando at Flamingo Crossings

 - SpringHill Suites Orlando at Flamingo Crossings

 Helpful Tip: To book with points and receive the fifth-night free perk, all the points need to be in one Marriott account.
-Marriott allows the transfer of 100,000 points per year to another Marriott Bonvoy member by calling Guest Services at 1-801-468-4000.
+Marriott allows the transfer of 100,000 points per year to another Marriott Bonvoy® member by calling Guest Services at 1-801-468-4000.

-How To Get Free Disney World Tickets
+How to Get Free Disney World Tickets

 Yes, you can use credit card reward points for theme park tickets!
-Miles earned with the Capital One® Venture® Rewards Credit Card can be redeemed toward travel purchases made with the card.
+Miles earned with the Capital One Venture Rewards Credit Card can be redeemed toward travel purchases made with the card.
 Simply make the purchase with the card, log in to the account, and redeem the points for a statement credit against travel purchases.
 The Capital One Venture Rewards Credit Card will earn 75,000 miles once you spend $4,000 on purchases within 3 months from account opening.
 The annual fee is $95.

 Point redemptions can only be made against travel purchases.
 To qualify, the purchase must code as “travel.”
 Tickets purchased from the Disney website do NOT code as travel.
-Fortunately, theme park tickets purchased from the authorized seller, Undercovertourist.com, do code as travel.
+Fortunately, theme park tickets purchased from the authorized seller, Undercovertourist.com, DO code as travel.

 Bonus: Undercovertourist.com tickets are often cheaper than when buying through Disney!

-The Step-By-Step Path To Disney World Rewards
+The Step-By-Step Path To Disney on a Dime

-The Chase Sapphire Preferred Card
+The Chase Sapphire Preferred® Card

-Step 1: Parent 1 opens a Chase Sapphire Preferred Card and meets the minimum spending requirement for the sign-up bonus.
+Step 1: Parent 1 opens a Chase Sapphire Preferred® Card and meets the minimum spending requirement for the sign-up bonus.
 Total earned: 60,000 sign-up bonus + 4,000 points from spending

-Step 2: Parent 2 opens their own Chase Sapphire Preferred Card and meets the minimum spending requirement for the sign-up bonus.
+Step 2: Parent 2 opens their own Chase Sapphire Preferred® Card and meets the minimum spending requirement for the sign-up bonus.
 Total earned: 60,000 sign-up bonus + 4,000 points from spending

-Helpful Tip: For easier booking within the Chase Travel Portal, Chase Ultimate Rewards points may be combined between members of the same household.
+Helpful Tip: For easier booking within the Chase Travel Portal, Chase Ultimate Rewards® points may be combined between members of the same household.

-The Marriott Bonvoy Boundless Credit Card
+The Marriott Bonvoy Boundless® Credit Card

-The Captial One Venture Rewards Credit Card
+The Capital One Venture Rewards Credit Card

 With some planning, a free trip to Disney World is totally possible.
 It will take a little bit of effort and coordination to open and coordinate spending so that you can earn the sign-up bonuses but the memories you will make will be worth it.